Maine governor expands access to abortion later in pregnancy

 Critics said the law’s language was broader than necessary if the goal was simply to allow abortions in instances of a fatal fetal anomaly later in a pregnancy.
 They said it could lead to a dramatic increase in post-viability abortions, and that it puts too much faith in doctors to make a determination.

+Large numbers of protesters were not in the State House on Wednesday as they were during the legislative debate.
+Instead, a lone demonstrator stood outside the governor’s cabinet room holding a sign that called the law a “death sentence” for unborn babies.

-Abortions later in pregnancy are rare.
+Abortions later in pregnancy, known as termination for medical reasons or TFMRs, are rare.
 Nationally, about 1% happen after 21 weeks, according to U.S. Centers for Disease Control and Prevention tallies, which do not have full data from every state.

 Nationally, many Republican-controlled states are doing just the opposite from what Maine did by either banning or restricting abortions since the U.S. Supreme Court overturned a patient’s constitutional right to an abortion, leaving it up to individual states to regulate the procedure.